kaushishere/Sagemaker-Pipelines/README.md

 1. Preprocessing script that does the ETL (Extract Transform Load).
 Transform steps include dropping unnecessary columns, imputing NaN values, converting categorical features into numerical ones, and resampling so there are equal numbers of fraudulent and genuine cases.
 2. Training script that loads the datasets, trains a Decision Tree Classifier model, and stores model artifacts.
 This custom training script uses the built-in docker image with Scikit-learn & pandas pre-installed; scikit-learn is a necessary library to import the DecisionTreeClassifier class.
-3. Evaluation script to evaluate model performance: model accuracy on test dataset and confusion matrix
+3. Evaluation script to evaluate model performance: model accuracy on test dataset and confusion matrix.
 4. All scripts come together in the final pipeline.
 A successful execution relies on a model achieving at least 85% accuracy on the test dataset.
-The following execution failed to register the model because the test accuracy < 85%
+The following execution failed to register the model because the test accuracy < 85%.

 <img src="/images/GraphExecution1.png" alt="Graph" width="1000">